 - The History of Labor Day — How we came to celebrate this holiday

 - The Origins of Labor Day — From PBS NewsHour

-- Why We Celebrate Labor Day — From the How Stuff Works website
+- Why Do We Celebrate Labor Day — From the How Stuff Works website

-- History of Labor Day — The origins of the holiday that celebrates the successes of the labor movement.
+- Labor Day — The origins of the holiday that celebrates the successes of the labor movement.
 Includes labor leaders and history, with images and video, from the History Channel.

-- How Labor Won Its Day — An article by Patricia K. Zacharias for The Detroit News
+- How Labor Won Its Day — A slideshow of historical images from The Detroit News

 - Labor Sings — A collection of classic labor songs, including lyrics and audio files from the Labor Arts Website.
 Some songs were recorded by the Almanac Singers, founded in 1941 by Pete Seeger, Lee Hayes and Millard Lampell.
 Have a listen!

 - U.S. Labor And Industrial History World Wide Web Audio Archive — A collection of sound files from the Department of History University at Albany, State University of New York